fastestmk/Convoy/README.md

 # Convoy
-Convoy is a social media project made with Django and Bootstrap.<br>
+Convoy is a social media project made with Django<br>

 ## Installation
 ```